Skip to main content

 Research Overview

 Molecular regulations in cellular systems are central to health and disease.
-The Computational Systems Biology Group, led by Associate Professor Pengyi Yang, focuses on developing computational and systems approaches to reconstruct molecular networks underlying stem cell identity and model their regulations in determining stem cell fate decisions during differentiation and development.
+The Computational Systems Biology Unit, led by A/Prof. Pengyi Yang, focuses on developing computational methods to reconstruct molecular networks underlying cell identity and model their regulations in determining cell-fate decisions during stem cell differentiation and development.

 Lab Head